wkhere/stackless/Doc/library/dis.rst

 The :mod:`dis` module defines the following functions and constants:

+.. function:: code_info(x)

+   Return a formatted multi-line string with detailed code object information for the supplied function, method, source code string or code object.

+   Note that the exact contents of code info strings are highly implementation dependent and they may change arbitrarily across Python VMs or Python releases.

+   .. versionadded:: 3.2

+.. function:: show_code(x)

+   Print detailed code object information for the supplied function, method, source code string or code object to stdout.

+   This is a convenient shorthand for ``print(code_info(x))``, intended for interactive exploration at the interpreter prompt.

+   .. versionadded:: 3.2

 .. function:: dis(x=None)

-   Disassemble the *x* object. *x* can denote either a module, a class, a method, a function, or a code object.
+   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a code object, a string of source code or a byte sequence of raw bytecode.
 For a module, it disassembles all functions.
 For a class, it disassembles all methods.
-For a single code sequence, it prints one line per bytecode instruction.
-If no object is provided, it disassembles the last traceback.
+For a code object or sequence of raw bytecode, it prints one line per bytecode instruction.
+Strings are first compiled to code objects with the :func:`compile` built-in function before being disassembled.
+If no object is provided, this function disassembles the last traceback.

 .. function:: distb(tb=None)

-   Disassembles the top-of-stack function of a traceback, using the last traceback if none was passed.
+   Disassemble the top-of-stack function of a traceback, using the last traceback if none was passed.
 The instruction causing the exception is indicated.

 .. function:: disassemble(code, lasti=-1)
               disco(code, lasti=-1)

-   Disassembles a code object, indicating the last instruction if *lasti* was provided.
+   Disassemble a code object, indicating the last instruction if *lasti* was provided.
 The output is divided in the following columns:

    #. the line number, for the first instruction of each line